rachelamandamartin/Project1/README.md

     - password: "changeme"
   - At line **#1806** replace the IP address with the IP address of your ELK machine:
     - host: "10.1.0.4:5601"
-- Run the playbook, and navigate to your Elk machine to check that the installation worked as expected.
+- Run the playbook, and navigate to your **ELK machine** to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_